Best travel telescopes in 2024

 The Evostar 72ED DS-Pro is a satisfying, lightweight scope to use.
 The optical tube weighs just 1,955g and at 42cm long it’s a short tube system.
 The the dew shield is also removable, all of which adds up to a great get-up-and-go-anywhere telescope, perfect for viewing and imaging under far-flung dark skies.
 The 72ED DS-Pro is also an ideal companion to Sky-Watcher’s Star Adventurer travel mount.
 Indeed, we used it to take images with our Star Adventurer, and found the whole system quick and easy to set up, a great incentive to invest in the telescope.

-Thanks to reader Robert Miller for recommending this telescope.
+Thanks to reader Robert Miller for recommending this as one of the best travel telescopes.
 Robert said: "It is light, easy to pack and has a very nice coarse/fine focusser.
 It performs superbly on a Vixen VersaGo mount and its resolution seems limited only by aperture and weather.
 Great views of star fields and globulars.
 And the price was easy on my budget."

 Read our full Sky-Watcher Evostar 72ED review.